 During “flowering”, the warmth and sunshine produce white flowers with a divine fragrance.
 Next, the flowers open and the caps fall off, revealing the future grapes.
 It’s at this stage that everything comes into play for the winegrower, and he can already see the future yield and quality of future wines.

 Now it’s time for the grapes to set, and the winegrower can make an initial estimate of his harvest.
 The winegrower also cuts away any leaves that might obscure the grapes from the sun, to ensure that they receive the optimum amount of sunlight, neither too much nor too little, and to avoid diseases such as mildew.
 This is called “effeuillage”.
-In Provence, we cut off just enough of the bunches so that they receive optimum sunlight without being burnt by the sun.
+In Provence, we cut off just enough of the bunches so that they receive optimum sunlight without being burnt by the sun. flowering cycle of the vine and the mimosa

 During “véraison”, the grapes change color from green and hard.
 Until the harvest, the grapes grow and ripen, soaking up sugars.
 This is known as “maturation”, and it plays a fundamental role in determining the character of future vintages.
 As the grapes ripen, they gain sugar and lose acidity, and the weather also has an influence on the wine.